Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 Unlike Coco Smile and Pro Teeth Whitening Co’s options there are no other added ingredients, be that natural or man-made.

 This therefore makes the coconut based activated charcoal safe for vegans.

 The powder has a 12 month shelf life once opened.
 How long a tub will last will depend on how frequently you use it.

-At £3.95 a tub, this is cheaper than the competition and is certainly a good way for you to find out whether you want to continue using such a product or not.
+At around £5 a tub, this is cheaper than the competition and is certainly a good way for you to find out whether you want to continue using such a product or not.

 Prices of alternative brands can reach up to £25, but somewhere between £10-£15 is what most go for, although they often include 2 or 3 times the amount of powder, which is in most instances not necessary.

 It does not whiten teeth by bleaching or staining them another colour.
 It achieves this by effectively cleaning the teeth and removing surface stains.